learn-the-web/topics/code-character-cheat-sheet.md

       - name: '`( )`'
         details:
           - '**Bracket**, round bracket, parentheses.'
-          - 'Used around function parameters in CSS and Javascript.'
+          - 'Used around function parameters in CSS and JavaScript.'
           - '`(`— open bracket.'
           - '`)`— close bracket.'
       - name: '`[ ]`'
         details:
           - '**Square bracket**.'
-          - 'Used around attribute selectors in CSS and with arrays and objects in Javascript.'
+          - 'Used around attribute selectors in CSS and with arrays and objects in JavaScript.'
           - '`[`— open square bracket.'
           - '`]`— close square bracket.'
       - name: '`{ }`'
         details:
           - '**Curly brace**, brace, moustache.'
-          - 'Used to open/close CSS rule sets or opening/closing objects and functions in Javascript.'
+          - 'Used to open/close CSS rule sets or opening/closing objects and functions in JavaScript.'
           - '`{`— open curly brace.'
           - '`}`— close curly brace.'
       - name: '`< >`'